Understanding the Implications of Over-Watering in Garden Irrigation

 • Share this article on Linkedin

-For such flora, the best way to ensure a satisfactory balance between air and moisture is to water deeply but infrequently.
-Water should be applied in sufficient quantities so that it percolates down to the roots in the subsoil, while the topsoil dries out between each watering.
-The method is not dissimilar to watering houseplants, where for the most part, it is recommended that the top 2-3 cm of the potting mixture dry out before watering.
+To ensure a healthy balance of air and moisture for such plants, the best practice is to water deeply but infrequently.
+This approach allows water to reach the subsoil roots while letting the topsoil dry out between watering sessions.
+This method is akin to watering houseplants, where it's generally recommended to let the top 2-3 cm of the potting mix dry out before re-watering.

 Article "tagged" as: